Skip to main content

 A typical construction job involves an estimate that changes, materials purchased over weeks or months, labor tracked by cost code, subcontractor payments on different schedules than your own billing, and retention held back for 30 to 90 days after completion.
 Try running that through a tool designed for a coffee shop.

-Here’s what generic accounting platforms miss:
+Here is what generic accounting platforms specifically miss:

 Job costing by cost code.
 You need to know not just your total spend on a job, but how much went to framing vs electrical vs concrete.
 Generic tools lump everything together or force you to build a messy workaround with classes and sub-accounts.